LikeTheSalad/android-buddy/README.md

 Why to use Android Buddy
 ---
 Usually, Byte Buddy takes care of transforming classes (also creating new ones) at runtime within standard Java environments, however, due to Android's custom environment, it is not possible to transform (redefine or rebase) existing classes during runtime.
-So essentially, if you want to **transform** your own classes using Byte Buddy for Android, that's when AndroidBuddy comes in handy as it makes it possible, at compile time.
+So essentially, if you want to **transform** your own classes using Byte Buddy for Android, that's when Android Buddy comes in handy as it makes it possible, at compile time.
 If you don't want to transform classes and rather just creating new ones using Byte Buddy, you should consider using the official Byte Buddy library for android: https://github.com/raphw/byte-buddy/tree/master/byte-buddy-android.

-As an extra, Android Buddy allows you not only to create your own project's transformations, but also to **produce** transformations for other projects, e.g. create libraries that make use of AndroidBuddy.
-This is an example of an Android library that uses AndroidBuddy under the hood: [INSERT LINK]
+As an extra, Android Buddy allows you not only to create your own project's transformations, but also to **produce** transformations for other projects, e.g. create libraries that make use of Android Buddy.
+This is an example of an Android library that uses Android Buddy under the hood: [Aaper](https://github.com/LikeTheSalad/aaper)

 Usage
 --
 As mentioned above, Android Buddy allows not only to create your own project's transformations, but also to produce transformations for other projects (create libraries).
 Depending on what it is that you need to do, for the former, you should take a look at `Consumer usage`, and for the latter (libraries), you should take a look at `Producer usage`.

 ### Consumer usage
-This is for when you want to apply Byte Buddy transformations into your project's classes, either from AndroidBuddy libraries, or from your own local transformations.
+This is for when you want to apply Byte Buddy transformations into your project's classes, either from Android Buddy libraries, or from your own local transformations.
 In order to use these transformations, you must first set up your consumer project by applying the `android-buddy` plugin to it on its `build.gradle` file, as explained below under `Setting up a consumer project`.

 #### Using your own transformations
 In order to use your own transformations you'd first have to create them by making a class that extends from `net.bytebuddy.build.Plugin`.
-Then, for it to be found later by AndroidBuddy, you'd have to annotate your class with `com.likethesalad.android.buddy.tools.Transformation`.
+Then, for it to be found later by Android Buddy, you'd have to annotate your class with `com.likethesalad.android.buddy.tools.Transformation`.

 **Example**
 ```kotlin